geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 Tutorial 3: Polarimetry data reduction
 #####################################################

 This is a quick tutorial to help new users familiarize themselves with reducing polarization data sets with the GPI pipeline.
-It assumes that you have at least glanced at the **General Reduction Method** in the :ref:'_usage_quickstart'.
+It assumes that you have at least glanced at the **General Reduction Method** in the :ref:`_usage-quickstart`.

 We try to keep the tutorial as general as possible, so that it can be used as a guide for general pol reductions, but it has been designed for use with the sample data set.